potlurikrishna/Zomato_dataanalysis/README.md

 Code Execution

-Run the following command to execute the script:
+Process to run the Script:

 Install Jupyter extension in VS Code.
 Open app.ipynb in VS Code.